Fixed Departure: see Dates tab for departures

 Do you charge single supplements – I can’t see them in your information?

 No. We don’t believe that solo travellers should be penalised with extra charges.
 It goes against our ethos, so unless totally unavoidable or astronomically expensive, all costs are included in the expedition price.
-Please note that in most of the yurt camps we are staying in, single rooms are simply not available.

 What kit do I need to bring?